AmlanJSarmah/configs.old/README.md

 There are a number of resources that helped me with the config specially with Neovim, Picom and Rofi.
 Here is the list of all the resources
 1. For Rofi and Picom : https://www.youtube.com/c/EricMurphyxyz
 2. For Nvim : https://www.youtube.com/playlist?list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ
-3. The Starship prompt has been taken from Distro Tube's config.

 PS: The configs for rofi is identical as show in the videos by Eric Murphy, but the Neovim configs is heavily customized and only uses the playlist by chris@machine as a referance.

+### Credits
+1. The Starship prompt has been taken from Distro Tube's config.